WHAT IS THE GOSPEL?

 - Preserved by God the Spirit (Ephesians 1:13)

-All this is to say that He loves you, has pursued you, and desires a renewed and right relationship with you.
+All this is to say that God loves you, has a plan for you, has pursued you, and desires a renewed and right relationship with you.
 That’s the gospel.